 When you create the NSX Edge transport node, you can select fp-ethX interfaces to associate with the uplinks and the overlay tunnel.
 You can decide how to use the fp-ethX interfaces.

 On the vSphere distributed switch or vSphere Standard switch, you must allocate at least two vmnics to the NSX Edge: One for NSX Edge management and one for uplinks and tunnels.

-In the following sample physical topology, fp-eth0 is used for the NSX-T Data Center overlay tunnel. fp-eth1 is used for the VLAN uplink. fp-eth2 and fp-eth3 are not used. vNIC1 is assigned to the management network.
+In the following sample physical topology, fp-eth0 is used for the overlay tunnel traffic, carrying the TEP IP address. fp-eth1 is used for the tier-0 gateway uplink supporting north-south traffic. fp-eth2 is unused because the topology only consists of gateways.
+You can use fp-eth2 if an L2 bridge is configured. eth0/vNIC1 is assigned to the management network.

 The NSX Edge shown in this example belongs to two transport zones (one overlay and one VLAN) and therefore has two N-VDS, one for tunnel and one for uplink traffic.

 This screenshot shows the virtual machine port groups, nsx-tunnel, and vlan-uplink.